BIR-Adapter: A parameter-efficient diffusion adapter for blind image restoration: Related work

-To address the high complexity associated with large ControlNet-based models, Cheng et al. proposed lightweight architectures trained from scratch for super-resolution, introducing DiT-SR \cite{cheng2025effective}.
-However, training from scratch hinders generalization to complex degradations.
-On the other hand, Adapter-based alternatives to full fine-tuning emerged as a low-complexity way to leverage diffusion priors \cite{ma2025efficient}, and Liang et al. applied this approach to blind image restoration \cite{liang2025diffusion}.
+To address the high complexity associated with large ControlNet-based models, Cheng \etal proposed lightweight architectures trained from scratch for super-resolution, introducing DiT-SR~\cite{cheng2025effective}.
+However, this eliminated the strong prior associated with large diffusion models.
+One efficient approach is low-rank adaptation~\cite{hu2021lora}, which is not applicable to image restoration because it assumes the model is static, whereas restoration models need to be extended to account for degraded images.
+On the other hand, adapter-based methods emerged as a low-complexity alternative to full fine-tuning~\cite{ma2025efficient}.
+Liang \etal introduced the Diffusion Restoration Adapter, which combined adapters and lower rank training as a low-complexity approach to blind image restoration~\cite{liang2025diffusion}.
+However, similar to ControlNet, adapter-based methods, although more parameter-efficient, still rely on external feature extractors.
+As discussed in the previous section, the diffusion prior itself removes the need for such auxiliary modules.
+Leveraging this insight, we introduce BIR-Adapter, illustrated in \Cref{fig:pipeline}.

-We take the adapter-based approaches one step further and introduce the adapter to the self-attention mechanism, significantly reducing the complexity in terms of trained parameters.
-We further show our approach's plug-and-play nature by introducing an improvement on complex degradations for a super-resolution-only method. \Cref{fig:pipeline} displays the mechanism of our approach.